 MySQL Workbench is a graphical modeling tool and development system available in a free and a commercial edition… It offers a collection of tools for working with MySQL databases.
 In short, it provides a Graphical user interface to easily design and edit databases, display them clearly, and administer them.
 Workbench can be used on computers with the Linux, macOS, or Microsoft Windows operating systems.

 The software is able to extract structures from existing databases and display them clearly.
-In addition, MySQL Workbench converts tables from SQL Server to MySQL tables; allow developers to visually design databases and then offline and host them on a MySQL server.
+In addition, MySQL Workbench converts tables from SQL Server to MySQL tables; allowing developers to visually design databases and then offline and host them on a MySQL server.
 The Community Edition can be downloaded for free.
 For advanced users who need additional functions, extensions with scripting languages can be integrated into the tool.

 Steps to install Mysql Workbench on Debian 11 Bullseye Linux